-Lastly, Registered Nurses strongly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Registered Nurses strongly value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Registered Nurses must consistently demonstrate qualities such as dependability, cooperation, and attention to detail.

 Below, you'll find a list of qualities typically required of Registered Nurses, ranked by importance:

 Many Registered Nurses will have a four-year bachelor's degree, but some do not.

 Registered Nurses usually need several years of work-related experience, on-the-job training, and/or vocational training.